roblaszczak/simple-kafka/README.md

 Simple client for Kafka with offers high level API to Kafka.

-Library was made for my personal porpoises, so you will probably didn't find every functionality what you need.
+Library was made for my personal porpoises, so you will probably won't find every functionality what you need.

 ## Installation